sinKettu/cruster/README.md

 You can find more details at [CLI.md](https://github.com/sinKettu/cruster/blob/master/docs/CLI.md)

+CLI works with data, stored in dump or interactive modes, so it is required to provide a path to project to use CLI (via cmd argument or config).

 CLI is good addition to dump mode, it allows to manage all data collected with proxy in command-by-command way.
 To run CLI, use

 ```shell